rsaitov/PetProjects/.Net/PhotoCopier/PhotoCopier/README.md

 I just need to execute utility on my upload folder for files.
 Some files will be moved to separate folders, which mean some event.
 I need only to append name of that event to folder name.
 Other files will be located to common file folder with division by months.

-Now structuring my files gain several minutes instead of hours.
+Now structuring my files takes only some minutes instead of hours.

 Further enhancements: